tpoechtrager/wc-ng/README.md

         * Installation on Windows is quite easy, all you have to do is to run the installer.
         * You don't need to backup anything, as the installer won't replace your original
           client.
 You can run both, the original and our client at the same time.
-        * The installer attempts to find the installation path automaticly, if it fails
+        * The installer attempts to find the installation path automatically, if it fails
           (e.g. your sauer comes from svn, then point it to your sauerbraten installation path).
         * Once installing is done, you'll have new shortcuts on your desktop and startmenu.
         * Start the client by clicking on the "Sauerbraten_wc" shortcut.